10 Best Herbal Teas For Postoperative Recovery

 Matricaria chamomilla, commonly known as chamomile, is a popular herbal tea used to support postoperative recovery due to its calming and anti-inflammatory properties.

-However, it is important to consult with a healthcare provider before using chamomile, especially for patients on medications or with known allergies.
+However, it is important to consult with a healthcare provider before using chamomile tea, especially if the patient is on medication or has known allergies.

 salvia officinalis tea

-Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties and is increasingly being incorporated into herbal teas to support postoperative recovery.
+Salvia officinalis, commonly known as sage, has been traditionally used in herbal teas to support postoperative recovery due to its anti-inflammatory and antioxidant properties.

-However, it is important to consult with a healthcare provider before using sage tea, especially for individuals with certain medical conditions or those taking medications.
+However, it is important to consult with a healthcare provider before using stinging nettle tea, especially for individuals with allergies or those taking medications.

 vitex agnus-castus tea

-Vitex agnus-castus, commonly known as chaste tree, has been traditionally used to support hormonal balance and may aid in postoperative recovery by reducing stress and promoting emotional well-being.
+Vitex agnus-castus, commonly known as chaste tree or vervain, has been traditionally used to support hormonal balance and may aid in postoperative recovery by reducing inflammation and promoting tissue healing.

-As with any herbal remedy, it is important to consult with a healthcare provider before using vitex agnus-castus, especially during recovery from surgery.
+As with any herbal supplement, it is important to consult a healthcare provider before use, especially for individuals undergoing medical treatments or taking other medications.

 silybum marianum tea